phax/peppol-commons/README.md

 Make sure to run `mvn generate-sources` before using it in the IDE.
 The additional code is created in `target/generated-sources/xjc`.

-This is based on the cipa-commons-busdox and cipa-peppol-types project version 2.2.3 but without the support for the START protocol.

-This project is licensed under the MPL 2.0 license.
+This project is licensed under the Apache 2 License.

 ### Truststore path change in v6.0.1